mmonj/class-notes/docs/CSCI 381 - Python/review/midterm-problem-sets1.md

-# Python Problem Sets 1
+# Midterm Review: Python Problem Sets 1

 1. Write a function `generate_matrix(n: int, m: int) -> list[list[int]]` that generates an `n × m` matrix where each element is the sum of its row and column indices.